Rhino Charge Tickets

 From 2015 onwards, anyone who wants to come to the Rhino Charge has to purchase a ticket.
 This has become necessary due to the growing popularity of the event which has put the host communities and their land under increasing environmental pressure.
 By introducing a ticketing system, the organisers aim to make the Spectator Camp more attractive to responsible spectators by improving the spectators’ experience, their comfort and security as well as improve the administration of the event.
 The new measures have also been put in place to ensure the environmental friendliness and sustainability of the event.

-Please do NOT attempt to come to the venue if you have not purchased the said items in advance, as you will not be granted access to the venue.
+Please do NOT attempt to come to the venue if you have not made your purchase through the Rhino Charge Ticketing Portal.

 Strictly no exceptions!